Why is it difficult for advanced English learners to practice speaking?

 Most students have an issue with fluency.
 They speak very slowly and there are often pauses in between their sentences.
 Just-a-minute is a great activity to help with fluency.

 I first saw this on Jackie Bolens’ website called ‘ESL Speaking’.
-To start off, write down topics on your board.
-It could be topics that you’re already doing in class, or ones that you think of on your own.
+To start off, write topics on your board.
+It could be topics you’re already doing in class, or ones that you think of on your own.
 Make sure that there are more topics than you have students.

 This is great as it shows students that it’s not important how many errors they make, but how fluent they can be.